TEAK GARDEN FURNITURE CARE

 What type of oil or sealer is recommended for interior teak furniture?

-We recommend either paste wax, linseed oil, tung oil, or danish oil.
+- We recommend (interior only) either paste wax, linseed oil, tung oil, or danish oil.
 Most of these can be found at major hardware stores.
 Always test for color on underside of furniture.

 Can we just do nothing to the teak from day one after we receive the furniture?